mush42/oy-cms/README.md

 $ pip install oy
 ```

-**Oy** supplies you with a command to scaffold your projects.
+**Oy** provides the **oyinit** command to help you scaffold your new projects.
 To create a project with the default template, navigate to your projects directory and run:

 ```bash
 $ oyinit mysite